 A peacock’s tail is beautiful.
 Magnificent plumage.
-Iridescent colors.
+Irridescent colors.
 Alas, it is also wasteful.
 It takes a tremendous amount of energy to develop.
-It’s heavy -- a huge obstacle in escaping predators.
+It’s heavy - an encumbrance in escaping predators.
 And it serves no practical function.
-It does, however, get the peacock a lot of action.
+It does however, get the peacock a lot of action.
 Peahens often choose their mates by the size of their trains.

-And so it is with Porsches.
+So too it is with Porches.
 They are objects of conspicuous consumption.
 And reflect similar qualities of the peacock in terms of practicality and functionality.
 But they do attract the ladies.

 They looked into the age-old question of whether a man with a Porsche is more attractive to women than a man with – say – a Honda Civic (in much the same way that a peacock with an extraordinary tail might be more likely to hook up with a peahen).

-The study’s co-author, Jill Sundie of UT San Antonio said, “While women who did find a man who drove a Porsche more attractive as a date, she did not find him more desirable as a marriage partner for a long-term committed relationship.”
+The study’s co-author, Jill Sundie of UT San Antonio told me, “While women who did find a man who drove a Porsche more attractive as a date, she did not find him more desirable as a marriage partner for a long term committed relationship.”